 - your partner has more power than you.

-There are four kinds of ADR that can be used to deal with family law disputes: negotiation, mediation, arbitration and collaborative family law.
+There are four kinds of FDR that can be used to deal with family law disputes: negotiation, mediation, arbitration, and collaborative family law.

 Negotiation can be very informal.
 You and your former partner talk to try to come to an agreement.
 You can speak to each other, or you can hire lawyers to talk on your behalf.
 Sometimes one person has a lawyer and the other person does not.
 Most lawyers will try to negotiate before they decide to take the case to court.

 When you negotiate, you may come to a spoken agreement.
 Make sure the agreement is written down and signed by both of you.
 If the agreement is not in writing, it will be very hard to make sure that it is followed.

 A mediator helps people talk to each other and come to an agreement.
 A mediator knows how to deal with conflicts.
 Mediators are usually social workers, psychologists or lawyers.